rafalp/Misago/README.md

 Misago implements all features considered "must have" on live internet forum:

 * Your users may register accounts, set avatars, change options and edit their profiles.
-They have option to reset forgotten password.
+They have the option to reset a forgotten password.
 * Sign in with Facebook, Google, Github, Steam, Blizzard.net or any other over 50 supported OAuth providers.
-* Site admins may require users to confirm validity of their e-mail addresses via e-mail sent activation link, or limit user account activation to administrator action.
+* Site admins may require users to confirm validity of their e-mail addresses via an activation link sent by email, or limit user account activation to administrator action.
 They can use custom Q&A challenge, ReCAPTCHA, Stop Forum Spam or IP's blacklist to combat spam registrations.
-Pletora of settings are available to control user account behavior, like username lengths or avatar restrictions.
+Plethora of settings are available to control user account behavior, like username lengths or avatar restrictions.
 * Create categories together with unlimited number and depth of subcategories.
-* Write messages using either GitHub flavoured markdown, BBCode subset, or both.
+* Write messages using either GitHub-flavoured markdown, BBCode subset, or both.
 * Presence features let site members know when other users are online, offline or banned.
 Individual users have setting to hide their activity from non-admins.
 * Complete moderation toolset allowing admin-approved moderators to edit, move, hide, approve, delete or close user posted content.
 This also includes option to delete or block user accounts or avatars.
 * Ban system allows you to ban existing users as well as forbid certain user names, e-mails or IP addresses from registering accounts.